 Most countries offer public funding for research and development (R&D) to spur innovation.
 The main argument is a suboptimal low level of R&D that is due to market failure caused by spillovers and financial constraints.
-A general concern is that public funding is not effective because it might crowd out private financing of R&D. Therefore, an increasing literature has evaluated the effectiveness of R&D policies by estimating the treatment effect of R&D subsidies (for a survey, see Zuniga-Vicente et al. 2014).
+A general concern is that public funding is not effective because it might crowd out private financing of R&D. Therefore, an increasing literature has evaluated the effectiveness of R&D policies by estimating the treatment effect of R&D subsidies (for a survey, see Dimos and Pugh 2016).
 However, moral hazard behavior of firms is a second threat to the effectiveness of R&D policy (Takalo et al. 2013).
 It occurs if a firm, after getting an R&D subsidy, decides to misuse public R&D funds for non-research purposes.
 In general, such misappropriation or noncompliance is expected to be more likely under a weak monitoring regime, i.e., when detecting noncompliance is unreasonably expensive or governments fail to install effective monitoring mechanisms.
-For example, firms that apply for grants from the U.S. Small Business Innovation Research Program indicate they will use the grant for R&D, but there is no monitoring or enforcement once the firms received the lump sum (Howell 2017).
+For example, firms that apply for grants from the US Small Business Innovation Research Program indicate they will use the grant for R&D, but there is no monitoring or enforcement once the firms received the lump sum (Howell 2017).
 However, empirical evidence on whether and to what extent firms misappropriate R&D subsidies for non-research purposes and how misappropriation impacts the effectiveness of R&D policy is missing.

 This study is the first to address the misappropriation of R&D subsidies, identify it, and investigate the consequences of such noncompliant behavior for the effectiveness of R&D policy in stimulating firms' R&D expenditures.
-We extend the theoretical framework of Howe and McFetridge (1976) to study the impact of R&D subsidies on the level of optimal R&D investment when we allow for the possibility of misappropriation.
-The existence of an extended pecking order of which R&D funds to use first allows us to identify misappropriation.
+Our approach is in line with the literature on forensic economics (Zitzewitz 2012), as we detect and quantify behavior that firms are unlikely to disclose and evaluate its economic impact.
+As a first novel contribution, we extend the theoretical framework of Howe and McFetridge (1976) to study the impact of R&D subsidies on the level of optimal R&D investment when firms have the possibility to misappropriate funds.
+The existence of an extended pecking order of which R&D funds to use first for R&D activities allows us to identify misappropriation.
 In terms of the effectiveness of R&D policy in stimulating R&D spending, the model shows that compliance can lead to either full crowding out, partial crowding out, or additionality, while noncompliance leads only to full or partial crowding out.
 We empirically investigate the phenomenon of misappropriation using Chinese firm-level data for the period 2001-2011.
-China is an attractive case to study because the Chinese State Council wants the country to become a world leader in science and technology (S&T) by 2050.
+China is an important case to study because the Chinese State Council wants the country to become a world leader in science and technology (S&T) by 2050.
 In the 2001-2011 period, China introduced the Mid- to Long-term S&T Development Plan 2006-2020 (MLP), which fundamentally realigned its innovation policy.
 A major target of the MLP was to increase R&D expenditures by private and state-owned domestic firms.
-Figures show that the annual R&D subsidies directed to large- and medium-sized enterprises tripled over this period, while R&D expenditures increased even more than sevenfold.2
+Figures show that the annual R&D subsidies directed to large- and medium-sized enterprises tripled over this period, while R&D expenditures increased even more than sevenfold.

-1This statement is quoted from the China Youth Daily (31st August 2011) and was widely reprinted in domestic and international media outlets.
+&lt;sup>1This statement is quoted from the China Youth Daily (31st August 2011) and was widely reprinted in domestic and international media outlets.